lupapiste/lein-buildid/README.md

 Environment variable names are converted to kebab-case.

-Content of the file looks like this (sans line breaks):
+Content of the file looks like this (for a mercurial project that doesn't use build promotion, sans line breaks):

 ```clojure
 {:build-number "4460",